praj-bellakka/tp/docs/DeveloperGuide.md

 `SetHeightCommand#execute` is called, which sets the `height` attribute of the `User` object to 180 by calling `User#setHeight`.

+### List User Data
+This feature lists all the user's data (i.e. gender, age, height, weight and daily calorie goal).
+Given below is an example usage scenario and how its mechanism behaves at each step.

+1. The user executes the `list /user` command to list their data. `ListUserDataCommand#execute` is called, which calls `User#getUserDataDisplay` and displays the returned user data.

 ### Record Weight

 This feature allows the user to record their weight for the day in the